Anthony J. Powell

+Anthony John Powell (born 1962) is an American attorney, jurist, and former politician serving as a district judge of the United States District Court for the District of Kansas since 2026.
+He served as the solicitor general of Kansas from 2023 to 2026, and as a former judge of Kansas Court of Appeals from 2013 to 2022.
+Powell represented the 85th district in the Kansas House of Representatives as a Republican from 1995 to 2003.

 Early life and education

-Powell was born on January 5, 1962, in Saint Paul, Minnesota.
+Powell was born in 1962, in Saint Paul, Minnesota.
 He received his Bachelor of Arts in political science from George Washington University in 1985 and his Juris Doctor from Washburn University School of Law in 1991.

+Political career

+Powell served as a member of the Kansas House of Representatives for eight years as a Republican.
+In the state legislature, he held the positions of majority whip, chairman of several committees (including Federal and State Affairs, Ethics and Elections, and the Joint Committee on State-Tribal Relations), and vice-chairman of the Taxation Committee.
+He represented the 85th district.

 Legal career

-From 2002, until his appointment to the Kansas Court of Appeals, Powell served as a judge for the Eighteenth Judicial District, which serves Sedgwick County.
-Prior to that he was a member of the Kansas House of Representatives for eight years where he served as Majority Whip, and as chairman of several committees including Federal and State Affairs, Ethics and Elections, and the Joint Committee on State-Tribal Relations.
-He also served as vice-chairman of the Taxation Committee.
-Prior to his House service, he practiced law with the firm of Martin and Churchill.
-He also served as Legislative Director to Congressman William Broomfield and as an intern on the staff of Senator Bob Dole.
+Kansas District Court

+In 2003, he was appointed as a judge on Sedgwick County District Court (eighteenth judicial district).
+He served in that role until early 2013, when he was appointed to the Kansas Court of Appeals.

 Kansas Court of Appeals

-He was appointed to the court by Governor Sam Brownback on January 12, 2013.
-He was appointed to the seat on the Kansas Court of Appeals formerly held by the late Chief Judge Richard D. Greene.
+On January 12, 2013, Kansas governor Sam Brownback elevated Powell to the Kansas Court of Appeals.
+Powell was appointed to the seat last held by the late Chief Judge Richard D. Greene.
 He was retained by voters in 2014.
 Powell retired from the Kansas Court of Appeals on June 30, 2022.
 On August 26, 2022, Governor Laura Kelly nominated Judge Rachel L. Pickering as Powell's successor.
 Pickering was unanimously confirmed by the Kansas Senate on January 22, 2023.

-Consideration for Kansas Supreme Court

-Powell was one of fourteen candidates who applied for a seat on the Kansas Supreme Court vacated by Nancy Moritz.

-Kansas Solicitor General
+Solicitor General of Kansas

-On December 18, 2022, Powell was named the Kansas Solicitor General, Kansas' top appellate attorney, by then Kansas Attorney General-elect Kris Kobach.
+On December 18, 2022, Powell was named the Kansas Solicitor General, Kansas' top appellate attorney, by then state attorney general-elect Kris Kobach.
 Following the start of Kobach's term, Powell succeeded Brant Laue as Kansas Solicitor General on January 9, 2023.

+Federal judicial service

+On February 18, 2026, President Donald Trump announced that he would nominate Powell to serve as a federal judge on the United States District Court for the District of Kansas.
+On April 15, 2026, he testified with the Senate Judiciary Committee for his nomination to the District Court of Kansas.
+On May 14, 2026, his nomination was reported to the full Senate by a 12–10 party line vote.
+On June 10, 2026, the United States Senate invoked cloture on a 48–45 vote.
+On the same day he was confirmed by the Senate in a 50–44 vote.
+He received his judicial commission on June 18, 2026.

-Personal
+Personal life

-Powell and his wife, Betty, have been married for over 25 years and they have four children.
-He is a member of Central Christian Church, Wichita, Kansas.
+Powell and his wife, Betty, have four children.
+He is a member of Central Christian Church in Wichita.